LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 - `-gu` or `--github-user` : the username of the GitHub user/organisation that will be hosting the repository
 - `-gr` or `--github-repo` : the GitHub repository name for the project
 - `-pt` or `--package-title` : the title of the package to be used in readme headings and on the Umbraco Marketplace (if omitted, defaults to a 'friendlier' version of the `-n` parameter)
 - `-pp` or `--package-prefix` : the prefix for the NuGet package ID (defaults to `Umbraco.Community`, resulting in `Umbraco.Community.YourPackageName`).
-Set this as the empty string if you don't a prefix.
+Set this as the empty string if you don't want a prefix.

 The template includes running a script (`setup.cmd` / `setup.sh`).
 For security reasons, dotnet templates will prompt for confirmation before executing the script.
 Either type Y when prompted, or add `--allow-scripts yes` to the dotnet command to avoid seeing that prompt.

-NB the setup script includes running a npm install command: so expect this process to take a fair while!
 When the template has completed you'll see an "All done!" message in the command window.

 ## What do I do now?